arrowheads/suzaku/README.md

 * Fast.
   * If you have dash installed, the boot times are very small.

+### Structure:
+At boot, sinit calls `fly`, which mounts the pseudo-filesystems, checks the filesystems, mounts those, starts eudev and syncs the system clock.

+When taking off is done, The system enters the `flight` stage.
+The script mounts swap, does some configuration, and starts s6, which starts the services you configured.

+When you want to shutdown, the system must `land`.
+This script kills the processes, unmounts the partitions, and then shuts down the system or reboots based on what was requested to sinit.

+##### Why this naming?
+Because it's fun!

-### Instructions:
+### Installation:
 For now, Suzaku is still undergoing bug testing, but you can install it and use it!

-Dependencies: toybox, s6, util-linux (for now, I'm looking to replace this with toybox)
+Dependencies: toybox, s6, eudev, util-linux (for now, I'm looking to replace this with toybox)

 The default setup is this: